Frequently Asked Questions

 Outside of those specifics, we do not control how member instructors run their internal schools or networks of schools, other than adherence to an agreed-upon Code of Ethics and testing standards.

-Membership fees are a staggering $20 USD per School, paid annually.
-Fees go to maintenance of the website, digital and printed materials.
+There are a variety of membership levels in the Society, depending on your level of involvement, which you can read about here.
+Membership fees go to maintenance of the website, digital and printed materials.
 There are no paid positions within IAS.

 IAS does not sell-certifications, so directly, nothing.
 Having said that, certifying without face-to-face instruction and testing is impossible.
 You should assume that travel to our annual event, seminars, etc., will be necessary to gain any sort of rank within the Society.
 Members who choose to become Mentored Schools (see below) may incur other tuition costs with their mentor, but that is outside of IAS purview.